bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 library, which sets up loaders in your Rails application that provide autoloading (as well as reloading and eager loading).

-NOTE: Zeitwerk is a dependency of Active Support, so it is present in every Rails application and automatically set up and initialized during the boot process.
+NOTE: Zeitwerk is present in every Rails application and automatically set up and initialized during the boot process.

 ### What is Autoloading?

-The idea behind autoloading is to load the constants (that represent class and module names such as `User`), once they are referenced, and do so automatically in the "background" (without an explicit `require` statement).
+The idea behind autoloading is to load constants the first time they are referenced, and do so automatically in the "background" (without an explicit require statement).
+These constants typically are your application classes and modules, though they could also store any other Ruby object like integers or strings.

 One question to consider is: _when_ should constants be loaded?
 Autoloading, reloading, and eager loading are three different answers to that question: on